dkrajzew/degrotesque/README.md

 Download and Installation
 -------------------------
 The current version is degrotesque-0.8.

-You may install __degrotesque__ using python -m pip install degrotesque
+You may install __degrotesque__ using
+:python -m pip install degrotesque

 <p>The current version is degrotesque-0.8.</p>
 <p>You may install <b>degrotesque</b> using</p>
 <pre class="prettypring">python -m pip install degrotesque</pre>